Parsis: Archaeogenetics

 The genetic studies of Parsis of Pakistan show sharp contrast between genetic data obtained from mitochondrial DNA (mtDNA) and Y-chromosome DNA (Y-DNA), different from most populations.
-Historical records suggests that they had moved from Iran to Gujarat, India and then to Mumbai and Karachi, Pakistan.
+Historical records suggest that they had moved from Iran to India, first to Gujarat and then to Mumbai and Karachi.
 According to Y-DNA, they resemble the Iranian population, which supports historical records.
 When the mtDNA pool is compared to Iranians and Gujaratis (their putative parental populations), it contrasted Y-DNA data.
-About 60% of their maternal gene pool originates from South Asian haplogroups, which is just 7% in Iranians.
-Parsis have a high frequency of haplogroup M (55%), similar to Indians, which is just 1.7% in combined Iranian sample.
+Parsis have a high frequency of haplogroup M (55%), similar to Indians, which is just 1.7% in the combined Iranian sample.
 According to the research findings, there is a noticeable contrast between the maternal and paternal components of the Parsi population.
 Despite their small population size, the high diversity observed in both the Y-DNA and mtDNA lineages suggests that a strong drift effect is improbable.
 The studies suggest a male-mediated migration of Parsi ancestors from Iran to Gujarat where they admixed with the local female population during initial settlements, which ultimately resulted in loss of Iranian mtDNA.